zukatechnologies/zuqa-agent-nodejs/README.md

 [BSD-2-Clause](LICENSE)

-<br>Made with ♥️ and ☕️ by Elastic and our community.
+<br>Made with ♥️ and ☕️ by Zuqa and our community.